ippontech/blog-usa/posts/cloudfront-origin-failover.md

 ## The Set Up

 To understand the problem at hand, it is best to set up the use case as it was intended (and before mentioning anything about failover).
-The [Ippon Podcast](https://podcast.ipponway.com/) exploratory project is hosted through S3.
+The [Ippon Podcast](https://podcast.ipponway.com/) exploratory project is possible through a combination of CloudFront and S3.
+The application's `index.html`, styles, scripts, and media files are all located in us-east-1 S3 buckets with the property for "Static website hosting" enabled.
+The site is served via a CloudFront distribution with reference to these S3 buckets as [Origins](https://docs.aws.amazon.com/en_pv/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html).
+So what happens to the site if a bucket is deleted or the files are removed?
+What about if the entire us-east-1 region goes down?

+Failure to retrieve these files will result in 4xx error codes since they will either be considered not found or forbidden.
+Enabling the "Versioning" property or "Cross Regional Replication" management of these buckets can help ensure the buckets and their files survive; but, the CloudFront distribution still needs a way to retrieve those files in the event of a region shutdown.

 # Prescription Failover